bencepiatrik/bencepiatrik/README.md

 ### Hi, I'm Bence 👋

-## I'm a student, who is currently learning front-end development !
+### I'm a student, who has just began his career in software development!

-- 📖 I started learning front-end in 2020, since then I made a great progress
-- 🔭 I'm looking out for project ideas, so if you have some, please hit me up
-- 👯 Currently I'm updating my portfolio site
-- 🏆 For the next couple of months I will be learning React.js to create a couple of smaller projects
+📘 Started my journey in 2020 by learning some basic frontend development.

+🚀 I'm eagerly seeking project ideas for my next coding projects.
+If you have any suggestions or need some help on your project, then you should definetly contact me!

+💻 Currently, in my free time, I'm revamping my portfolio site, check it out [here](https://bencepiatrik.github.io/portfolio/)!

+🌐 Learning React.js for the next few months.

+🎓 Student by day, coder by night.

+🔗 Connect with me for collaborations, coding discussions, or just to share cat memes!

 ### Contact: